linuxgamingcentral/competitive-smash-decker/README.md

 You *may* need to set the graphics backend to Vulkan if all you get is a white screen when launching either mod.

 As with Slippi, **don't use HD textures**; it will cause the emulator to crash if pre-fetching is enabled.

+If you're planning on playing PMEX Remix, you'll need to download it manually for now until I can figure out a way to download the latest release through the script.

 ### Lylat
 Lylat adds online multiplayer to Akaneia (Melee) and Project+.
 There are separate builds for each that are downloaded into `~/Applications/Lylat/` as an AppImage.
 You will need to create a [Lylat account](https://lylat.gg/).
 Once you've started Lylat with Akaneia, you will be asked to login.
 Save the `lylat.json` file to `~/.config/SlippiOnline/`.